openedx/openedx-k8s-harmony/README.md

 ### Multi-tenant Elasticsearch

 Tutor creates an Elasticsearch pod as part of the Kubernetes deployment.
-Depending on the number of instances Memory and CPU use can be lowered by running a central ES cluster instead of an ES pod for every instance.
+Depending on the number of instances, memory and CPU use can be lowered by running a central ES cluster instead of an ES pod for every instance.

 **Please note that this will only work for "Redwood" version and later.
 The OpenSearch implementation is not yet confirmed to work as expected.**